rdlester/hermes/README.markdown

 Getting Started
 ---------------

 See the [Tutorial](https://github.com/rdlester/hermes/wiki/An-Introduction-to-Hermes) for an introduction to making games with Hermes.
+The [Javadocs can be found here](http://rdlester.github.com/hermes/doc).

 Source
 ------